jb55/kindlize/README.md

 It is useful to explain the ideal workflow using Kindlize.
 There are three major goals I want to achieve for a hassle-free reading experience:

-* Converting the tarball downloaded from arXiv into Kindle-friendly pdf given arXiv id.
+* Converting the source tarball downloaded from arXiv server into Kindle-friendly pdf for any arXiv-id.
 * Maintaining a local directory of "kindlized" pdfs among multiple computers (using Dropbox).
-* Synchronizing the Kindle arXiv content to the local directory.
+* Synchronizing your Kindle arXiv content to the local directory on your computer.

-Kindlize is designed to take care of all three goals with some help from Dropbox (simply by storing your local copy of kindlized pdfs inside your Dropbox directory).
+Kindlize is designed to take care of all three goals, with some help from Dropbox (simply by storing your local copy of kindlized pdfs inside your Dropbox directory).

-Before typing `kindlize` on your terminal, you need to configurate Kindlize first.
+However, before typing `kindlize` on your terminal, you need to configurate Kindlize first.
+Let's get started!

 Configuration
 -------------

-Obviously, Kindlize needs to understand the filesystems of both your computer and Kindlize device - where to put temporary files during compiling, where to put kindlized pdfs on your computer and on your Kindle, etc. For this purpose, Kindlize needs to read a configuration file under your home directory `~/.kindle.cfg`.
+Obviously, Kindlize needs to understand the filesystems of both your computer and Kindlize device - like, where to put temporary files during compiling, where to put kindlized pdfs on your computer and on your Kindle, etc. For this purpose, Kindlize needs to read a configuration file under your home directory `~/.kindle.cfg`.
 You can modify the `example.cfg` file that comes with the